Launch App

 Templar currently accepts only Layer 1 BTC, but we plan to support major BTC LSTs in the future.
 We will assess engineering timelines and user demand to decide which coins to support first.

-Each market in Templar is isolated from the others, so BTC borrowers and lenders are not affected by the collateral or solvency of other markets.
+No. Each market in Templar is isolated from the others, so BTC borrowers and lenders are not affected by the collateral or solvency of other markets.

 Borrowing FAQ

-To keep the upside potential of the collateral asset while gaining access to cash and to legally avoid incurring capital gains taxes from selling your assets.
+To keep the upside potential of the collateral asset while gaining access to cash and to avoid incurring capital gains taxes from selling your assets.
 Since Templar does not require wrapping or bridging, borrowing does not trigger a taxable event.
 This is covered more in the use cases portion of the FAQ.

 Supplying Stablecoins FAQ